Electric chair: Botched executions

 The electric chair has been criticized because of several instances in which the subjects were killed only after being subjected to multiple electric shocks.
 This led to a call for ending of the practice, as being a "cruel and unusual punishment".
 Trying to address such concerns, Nebraska introduced a new electrocution protocol in 2004, which called for the administration of a 15-second application of current at 2,450 volts; after a 15-minute wait, an official then checks for signs of life.
-In April 2007, new concerns raised regarding the 2004 protocol resulted in the ushering in of the current Nebraska protocol, calling for a 20-second application of current at 2,450 volts.
+In April 2007, new concerns raised regarding the 2004 protocol resulted in the ushering in of a different Nebraska protocol, calling for a 20-second application of current at 2,450 volts.
 Prior to the 2004 protocol change, an initial eight-second application of current at 2,450 volts was administered, followed by a one-second pause, then a 22-second application at 480 volts.
 After a 20-second break, the cycle was repeated three more times.

 In 1946, the electric chair failed to kill Willie Francis, who reportedly shrieked, "Take it off!
 Let me breathe!", after the current was applied.
 It turned out that the portable electric chair had been improperly set up by an intoxicated prison guard and inmate.
 A case was brought before the U.S. Supreme Court (Louisiana ex rel.
 Francis v.
 Resweber), with lawyers for the condemned arguing that although Francis did not die, he had, in fact, been executed.
 The argument was rejected on the basis that re-execution did not violate the double jeopardy clause of the 5th Amendment of the United States Constitution, and Francis was returned to the electric chair and executed in 1947.

-In Florida, on July 8, 1999, Allen Lee Davis, convicted of murder, was executed in the Florida electric chair "Old Sparky".
+Florida saw three highly controversial botched electrocutions in the 1990s, starting with the 1990 execution of Jesse Tafero.
+His case generated significant controversy, as with the first administration of electricity, Tafero's face and head caught fire.
+Tafero's execution ultimately required three shocks over the course of seven minutes.
+The error was blamed on prison officials replacing Florida's old natural sea sponge with a kitchen sponge.
+The 1997 execution of Pedro Medina in Florida created controversy when flames burst from his head.
+An autopsy found that Medina had died instantly when the first surge of electricity had destroyed his brain and brain stem.
+A judge ruled that the incident arose from "unintentional human error" rather than any faults in the "apparatus, equipment, and electrical circuitry" of Florida's electric chair.
+In Florida, on July 8, 1999, Allen Lee Davis, convicted of murder, was executed.
 Davis' face was bloodied, and photographs were taken, which were later posted on the Internet.
 An investigation concluded that Davis had begun bleeding before the electricity was applied and that the chair had functioned as intended.
 Florida's Supreme Court ruled that the electric chair did not constitute "cruel and unusual punishment".
-The 1997 execution of Pedro Medina in Florida created controversy when flames burst from his head.
-An autopsy found that Medina had died instantly when the first surge of electricity had destroyed his brain and brain stem.
-A judge ruled that the incident arose from "unintentional human error" rather than any faults in the "apparatus, equipment, and electrical circuitry" of Florida's electric chair.